Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective

 \section{Problem Formulation}

 The \emph{principal-agent problem with third party} involves three strategic entities playing different roles in the game, where the \emph{agent} is the player who actually takes the action, the \emph{principal} possesses the contractual power, and the \emph{social planner} controls the information flow and tries to design the information about the agent's action that the principal will observe.

-We consider a similar model as in \citet{babichenko2022information} with a subtle difference.
 The common knowledge of the game consists of three components and is defined by a tuple $(n, r, c)$.
 The agent has $n$ possible actions, denoted as $[n] := \left\{0, 1, \cdots, n\right\}$.
 When the agent takes action $a$, a deterministic cost $c_a$ and a stochastic reward would be incurred.\footnote{Here we adopt the typical setting in the principal-agent problem, where the reward from an action is stochastic owing to some external factors.} Taking expectation over the possible outcomes, we denote the expected reward induced by action $a$ as $r_a$.
 Then the vector of rewards and costs are $r = (r_0, r_1, \cdots, r_n) \in \sR_{\geq 0}^{n+1}$ and $c = (c_0, c_1, \cdots, c_n) \in \sR_{\geq 0}^{n + 1}$, respectively.
 Note that the action $0$ is a special \emph{default} action: $r_0 = c_0 = 0$.
 Namely, the agent always has the option to take no effort and induce no reward.